Israel-Hart/github-slideshow/_posts/0000-01-02-Israel-Hart.md

 layout: slide
 content: "welcome to our second Slide!"
 ---
-Hello and welcome to this slide show
+make yourself at home

-Use the left arr to go back
+Use the left arrow to go back